arduino/library-registry/FAQ.md

 In order to **un**publish a library version, delete its related tag/release.

 Once you have done that, open an issue in [the issue tracker of this repository](https://github.com/arduino/library-registry/issues), specifying the URL of the library repository and requesting that the library be updated.

-### Why aren't releases of my library being picked up by Library Manager?

-The Library Manager indexer job will reject any releases which aren't compliant with all [the requirements](#update-requirements).

 ### How can I change my library's name?